 Verification and Validation

 Verification refers to the set of tasks that ensure that the software correctly implements a specific function.
-It means “Are we building the product correctly?”.
+It means “Are we building the product correctly?”

 Validation refers to a different set of tasks that ensure that the software that has been built is traceable to customer requirements.
-It means “Are we building the correct product?”.
+It means “Are we building the correct product?”

 Motivation